likhithatr20/HR_data_analytics/README.md

 Attrition by Job Role → Highest attrition in Laboratory Technicians, Sales Executives, and Research Scientists.

 **Tools & Technologies Used**

-1.Power BI – For building the dashboard and visualizations.
+1. Power BI – For building the dashboard and visualizations.

-2.Excel / CSV Dataset – For employee HR data.
+2. Excel / CSV Dataset – For employee HR data.

-3.Data Cleaning & Transformation – Using Power Query in Power BI.
+3. Data Cleaning & Transformation – Using Power Query in Power BI.

 **Steps Performed**

-1.Imported the dataset into Power BI.
+1. Imported the dataset into Power BI.

-2.Cleaned and transformed the data (removed nulls, formatted columns).
+2. Cleaned and transformed the data (removed nulls, formatted columns).

-3.Created calculated measures for KPIs like attrition rate, average salary, average age, etc.
+3. Created calculated measures for KPIs like attrition rate, average salary, average age, etc.

-4.Built charts for different categories (age, education, salary, job role, etc.).
+4. Built charts for different categories (age, education, salary, job role, etc.).

-5.Designed and published the HR Analytics Dashboard.
+5. Designed and published the HR Analytics Dashboard.

 **Dashboard Preview**